projects-gg/MinecraftLauncher/README.md

 ## Building and setting up

 ### Initial setup
-You can build at Visual Studio 2019 (or newer).
+You can open the projects in Visual Studio 2019 (or newer).
 Project is based on .NET 4.7.2.
-Packages can obtained from [here](https://projects.gg/ProjectsLauncher/packages.zip).

 ### Compiling
 Open `Projects Launcher.sln` file with Visual Studio and click `Build -> Build Solution` above of the page.
 Output will save to `./Debug/` folder.